Hiimus/arca_bookstore/README.md

 ### Bucket Properties

-1. After you clicked the "Create Bucket" button, you will be directed to your bucket dashboard.
+1. After you click the "Create Bucket" button, you will be directed to your bucket dashboard.
 One here, click on the “Properties” tab and scroll down to the bottom of the page.
 Once on the “Static website hosting” section, click on the edit button.

 2. On the top section, "Enable" static website hosting.

-3. On the section below, select “Host a static website” and scroll down to the “Index Document” inputs.
+3. In the section below, select “Host a static website” and scroll down to the “Index Document” inputs.

 4. Specify the home or default page, which should be `index.html`.